Mars Reconnaissance Orbiter: Engineering instruments and experiments

 The Optical Navigation Camera images the Martian moons, Phobos and Deimos, against background stars to precisely determine MRO's orbit.
-Although moon imaging is not mission critical, it was included as a technology test for future orbiting and landing of spacecraft.
+Although this is not critical, it was included as a technology test for future orbiting and landing of spacecraft.
 The Optical Navigation Camera was tested successfully in February and March 2006.
-There is a proposal to search for small moons, dust rings, and old orbiters with it.

-Engineering data
+It was subsequently turned off, but was turned back on in 2022 to collect data for a potential NASA-ESA Mars Sample Return mission.

+Two additional science investigations are also on the spacecraft.
+The Gravity Field Investigation Package measures variations in the Martian gravitational field through variations in the spacecraft's speed.
+Speed changes are detected by measuring doppler shifts in MRO's radio signals received on Earth.
+Data from this investigation can be used to understand the subsurface geology of Mars, determine the density of the atmosphere and track seasonal changes in the location of carbon dioxide deposited on the surface.
+Due to decreased budgets, data collection ended in 2022.

+The Atmospheric Structure Investigation used sensitive onboard accelerometers to deduce the in situ atmospheric density of Mars during aerobraking.
+The measurements helped provide greater understanding of seasonal wind variations, the effects of dust storms, and the structure of the atmosphere.

+Spacecraft systems

 Structure

 Workers at Lockheed Martin Space Systems in Denver assembled the spacecraft structure and attached the instruments.
 Instruments were constructed at the Jet Propulsion Laboratory, the University of Arizona Lunar and Planetary Laboratory in Tucson, Arizona, Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland, the Italian Space Agency in Rome, and Malin Space Science Systems in San Diego.

-The structure is made of mostly carbon composites and aluminum-honeycombed plates.
+The structure is made mostly of carbon composites and aluminum-honeycombed plates.
 The titanium fuel tank takes up most of the volume and mass of the spacecraft and provides most of its structural integrity.
 The spacecraft's total mass is less than 2180 kg with an unfueled dry mass less than 1031 kg.